alsongard/spam-detection-system/README.md

-# SPAM & HAM EMAIN DETECTION SYSTEM
+# SPAM & HAM EMAIL DETECTION SYSTEM

 # Description
 This is project will be used to categorsie whether an eamil is a ham or a spam.The email data will be read from comma seperated value file.